-Here, presented as an annual public service, are 50 personally endorsed ways to stay warm during these wintry days - and nights:
+Here, presented as an annual public service, are 50 ways to stay warm during these wintry days -- and nights:

-3. Fireplaces.
+4. Fireplaces in general.
 (Get that back log just right.)
-Enjoy the inevitable, heated argument over how to arrange the logs, kindling and accoutrements.
-My mother-in-law once told me that there are three things every man believes he can do better than any other man; the other two are how to drive and how to build a fire.
+Enjoy the inevitable, heated argument over how to arrange the logs, kindling and accouterments.
+Get yourself some fatwood.
+My late mother-in-law once told me that there are three things every man believes he can do better than any other man; the other two are how to drive a car and how to build a fire.

-7. Take advantage of any snow.
-Shovel off the sidewalk.
+7. Enjoy the snow.
 Build a snowman.
 Maybe a whole snow family.

 8. Pillow fights.
 (Recommended for all ages.
-Relieves aggression and other symptoms of cabin fever.)
+Relieves aggression.)

 9. A mother's hug.
 (Good in any season.)

 12. Soup.
-Chicken soup with rice, followed by vegetable with beef.
+Piping hot.
+Chicken soup with rice, or maybe vegetable-with-beef.
 The thicker the better.
-Also recommended: lentil.
+Also recommended: lentil, tomato basil and tortilla.

 13. A game of checkers.
 Chess only when played with a time limit; slow moves freeze the joints.

-14. A no-holds-barred, fines-go-to-those-who-land-on-No-Parking, double-rent-on-Boardwalk-and-Park-Place, house-moving, property-stealing, joint-monopolies-allowed, lots-of-shouting-and-muttering, loans-from-bank-and-other-players-encouraged, some-small-thefts-permitted, rent-dodging, all-around cut-throat game of Monopoly.
+14. A no-holds-barred, fines-go-to-those-who-land-on-No-Parking, double-rent-on-Boardwalk-and-Park-Place, house-moving, property-stealing, joint-monopolies-allowed, lots-of-shouting-and-muttering, loans-from-the-bank-and-other-players-encouraged, some-small-thefts-permitted and general-skulduggery-encouraged, rent-dodging, all-around cut-throat game of Monopoly.
 All weapons checked at the door.